serlo/serlo.org-legal/en/privacy/current.md

 Our website uses plugins provided by the videoportal Vimeo.
 Provider of this service is Vimeo Inc., 555 West 18th Street, New York, New York 10011, USA.

 When visiting one of our websites that are fitted with a Vimeo plugin, this creates a connection to the Vimeo servers located in the US and initiates the transmission of information about the websites you have visited on serlo.org.
 It also shares your IP address with Vimeo.
 This will happen regardless of whether you are logged into your Vimeo account and whether you are even registered with Vimeo.

-If you are logged into a personal Vimeo account while accessing a Vimeo plugin fitted website, this enables Vimeo to directly relate your online activities to your personal profile.
+If you are logged into a personal Vimeo account while accessing a website fitted with a Vimeo plugin, this enables Vimeo to directly relate your online activities to your personal profile.
 You can disable this by logging off from your Vimeo account before visiting our website.

 You can find more information in Vimeo’s on Privacy Statement [here](https://vimeo.com/privacy).